mojaie/MolecularGraph.jl_notebook/notebook/mcs.md

 println("Connected MCES size: $(length(result.mapping))")
 ```

-- Or you can use `targetsize` keyword argument to know that these compounds have at least the given size of the common substructure.
-This feature is quite useful in library screening.

 ## Topological constraint

 - Disconnected MCS methods can detect as many matched fragments as possible, but it does not reflect spatial relationship of each fragments.